CheVeraId/domainauth-spec/draft-narea-domainauth.md

    - Service: The OID of the service for which the signature must be valid.
    - Validity period: The inclusive time range during which the signature bundle must be valid for at least one second (e.g. 1st January 1970 00:00:00 UTC to 31st January 1970 23:59:59 UTC).
 This period MAY be specified as a specific time (e.g. 1st January 1970 00:00:00 UTC), in which case it MUST be converted to a 1-second period where the start and end are the same as the specified time.

-   The verifier MAY override the root zone DNSSEC DS record(s) for testing purposes only.
+   The verifier MAY override the root zone DS record(s) only for testing purposes or to reflect updated IANA trust anchors before the underlying DNSSEC implementation updates its copy.
 2. **Identify the relevant DomainAuth TXT record and determine the verification time window for the DNSSEC chain:**
    1. Extract the domain name from the Common Name attribute in the organisation certificate's Distinguished Name.
    2. Extract all records in the RRSet for `_domainauth.<domain>/TXT`.